 Indiana’s Wrongful Death Act allows parents to recover economic damages for the loss of the child’s services, the medical and funeral expenses for the deceased, and the cost of counseling for the surviving parents or minor siblings.
 The non-economic damages that may be recovered are damages for the lost love and companionship that the child could have provided to his parents until the end of the last surviving parent’s life.

-Talk to an Indianapolis Wrongful Death Attorney
+Talk to Our Indianapolis Wrongful Death Attorneys Today

 Indiana wrongful death cases can be especially complex and require large amounts of evidence.
 The longer you wait to speak with one of our attorneys, the more difficult it can be to win your case.